StephanieV7/React-JS-exam-project/client/README.md

 - Implemented using `react-router-dom` with protected routes.

-## Integration with Google Maps
+## API Integration

-- Planned integration to show the exact location of cities or places of accommodation.
+- Integrated Google Maps API and used it to show the exact location of places of accommodation.

 ## Testing

 - Future plan to write tests using Jest.

-## API Integration

-- Planned integration with Google Maps API and possibly Google Drive API.

 ## Deployment